avsprashant/Dummy/README.md

 curl <URL>  # curl should be installed, else try to do telnet and port

-## This should give hello world and visitor count.
+## This should give hey there and visitor count.
 Our App is accessible from outside cluster i.e HOST.

 # Verification of App and DB authentication:
 1)